igalonso/ServerlessOps/documentation/4_operations_advanced_features/README.md

 ## 4.2: Blue Green Deployments

-One of the most wanted features for Serverless applications is the possibility of shifting the traffic to, for example, prevent failing deployments to impact your application entirely.
-Some others like to shift the traffic to monitor if their infrastructure (behind the scenes) can stand it.
+One of the most requested features for Serverless applications is the possibility of shifting the traffic to, for example, prevent failing deployments to impact your application entirely.

+Others would like to shift the traffic to monitor if their infrastructure (behind the scenes) can stand it.

 With Lambda, you can easily create this traffic shifting feature with just a few lines of SAM code:

 ### 4.2.1: Update your deployment preference

-1. Go to the file *template.yaml* and uncomment these lines:
+1. Go to the file *template.yaml* and add these lines under **Properties** of the resource **LambdaFunction** (be careful with extra spaces/tabs since yaml is sensitive to these differences):

 	```yaml
 	DeploymentPreference: